Jump to product information

 Sale Sold out

-Cinnamon essential oil is extracted by steam distillation from the Cinnamomum zeylanicum tree, also known as Ceylon cinnamon or true cinnamon.
-There are two types of essential oil: one from the leaves, which is a softer, yellow to light brown color and is most commonly used in aromatherapy; and the other from the bark, which is a darker brown and less commonly used in aromatherapy.
+Essential Cinnamon Oil is obtained by steam distillation from the tree Cinnamomum zeylanicum, also called Ceylon cinnamon or true cinnamon.
+There are two types of essential oils: one from the leaves, which is milder, yellow to light brown, and most commonly used in aromatherapy; and the other from the bark, which is darker brown and less commonly used in aromatherapy.

-Cinnamon oil has a calming effect and a strong antiseptic effect.
-Used in an aroma lamp, it is said to help with colds and bronchitis and relieve depression.
-It is used for bronchitis, diarrhea, chills, infections, flu, rheumatism, and arthritis when used in bathwater or mixed into a massage oil.
+Cinnamon oil has a calming effect and strong antiseptic properties.
+When used in a fragrance lamp, it is said to help with colds and bronchitis and to relieve depression.
+It is used for bronchitis, diarrhea, chills, infections, flu, rheumatism, and arthritis when added to bath water or mixed into massage oil.
 It relieves nausea and vomiting.
-It stimulates the glandular system, thus reducing menstrual pain.
+It stimulates the glandular system and thus reduces menstrual pain.
 Avoid the leaf oil during pregnancy.
-The bark oil is very potent and should only be used diluted and under professional supervision.
+The bark oil is very strong and should only be used diluted and under expert supervision.

-The cinnamon tree originates from the Indian subcontinent and has been an important trading commodity between India, China, and Egypt for centuries.
-The origin of cinnamon was long a mystery to the Western world.
-According to Herodotus and other authors, cinnamon originated in Arabia.
-The story goes that giant cinnamon birds gathered cinnamon sticks for their nests from a mysterious place where cinnamon trees grew.
+The cinnamon tree originally comes from the Indian subcontinent and has been an important trade commodity between India, China, and Egypt for centuries.
+The origin of cinnamon was a mystery to the Western world for a long time.
+According to Herodotus and other authors, cinnamon comes from Arabia.
+The story goes that giant cinnamon sticks were collected for their nests at a mysterious place where cinnamon trees grew.
 The Arabs tricked the birds and captured the cinnamon.
-This belief held in Byzantium until 1310.
+This belief persisted until 1310 in Byzantium.

 Origin: Sri Lanka